 The main elbow structures involved in this problem are the biceps brachii, the brachialis, the brachioradialis, pronator teres and sometimes the triceps.
 As powerlifters we cannot get away from the hand positions we must use during the lifts.
 Therefore other measures must be taken.
 If in pain and you have a meet coming up that you need to train for, try a light-medium wrap job on the affected elbow while training in the gym.
 This will take some stress off of the joint and not aggravate it as much.
 I don’t recommend doing this too often as one’s body can develop a dependency on this support and when it comes time for the meet, it won’t be there to help support you.
 A second measure one can take to either help rehabilitate or prevent future problems is to strengthen the elbow flexors to handle more stress.
 As powerlifters, we tend to concentrate on the triceps (elbow extensors) more as they are one of the primary movers during the bench press.
 We must make sure that the elbow flexors receive good quality exercise to keep them strong.
 This helps keep the muscle balance around the elbow intact and help prevents future joint problems.

 Examples of exercises to do are dumbbell curls (there are many variations of these – either one will work), and barbell curls with either the straight bar or the E-Z curl bar.
 While doing these to help rehabilitate the elbow, one must do these exercises with light weight, high repetitions (10-20 repetitions) and do this at least 3 times per week.
 This will force blood and the various nutrients it carries into the muscle/tendon areas and help heal the problem.
 Stretching the elbow musculature will also help to prevent problems as well.
 Sometimes elbow pain can come from problems with the wrist and the associated wrist flexors/extensors.
+This is why it’s important to find the best CBD oil for pain for your certain condition, which may be different for you if you have elbow pain compared to somebody with back pain, say experts.
 If none of the above ideas help, either write/call me or seek the proper chiropractic/medical attention in your area for further advice.